rayanejsilva/rayanejsilva/README.md

 ## Olá, I'm Rayane! <img src= "https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="60">

-I'm an archivist from São Paulo, Brazil, living in Lommel, Belgium.
+I'm a developer from São Paulo, Brazil, currently living in Belgium.

+With keen interest in Film ​History and​ ​Arts, I am a person​ passionate about traveling, meeting people from different cultures and reading books on diverse subjects.

 -------

 ### My Coding Journey <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="60">

-I'm currently participating in [HackYourFutureBelgium](https://hackyourfuture.be/).

-:pushpin: Learning all about `.html`, `.css`, `.js`.
+In 2021, I reviewed my career prospects and decided to participate in the Full Stack Development Course of [HackYourFutureBelgium](https://hackyourfuture.be/), where I recently graduated.

+During this course I gained a lot of knowledge on:

+:pushpin:
+ `HTML`, `CSS`, `JavaScript`, `Node.JS` and `PostgreSQL`.

 -------